-The lower plot on the left shows a moon wake just inside 170 km.
-The features inside of that wake are more interesting though.
-The inner edge has thickened at this point due to particle migration, and the gravity wakes in this region have become much larger, thick, ropey structures.
+there has been substantial damping of the forced eccentricities and significant particle migration.
+At the last snapshot the inner edge has an enhanced density due to particle migration, and the gravity wakes in this region have become much larger, thick, ropey structures.
 This is due to more than just the high density.
 The regular motion caused by having higher eccentricities and a strong eccentricity gradient also play a role.
-They are not static structures with a fixed angle either.
-As moon wakes pass through this region, these extended gravity wakes go from being almost azimuthal in direction to being slightly closer to radial than what is shown in this plot.
+They are not static structures with a fixed angle.
+They go from being almost azimuthal in a wake peak to being slightly closer to radial than what is shown in Fig. 1.41.
 These oversized gravity wakes have been compared to images of "straw" seen in high resolution Cassini images of nonlinear density waves.
-Next to the high density area is a region with a dramatically reduced particle density that also stands out dramatically when looking at the distribution of particles.
-Please make the discussion above more compact!
+The low density region from 166 to 168 km was depleted in the formation of the high density edge region, and is thus not just caused by orbital motion.
+At $\phi=33^\circ$, very few particles have semimajor axes in that area.